 Toyota, GM, Volvo, and others declined to join the IAA21 Mobility Trade Show in Munich

-One example comes from the IAA21 Mobility Trade Show in Munich – the first major trade show in Germany to be open to the public after the pandemic.
+One example comes from the IAA21 Mobility Trade Show in Munich.
+The first major trade show in Germany to be open to the public after the pandemic.
 Advertised as a fresh start for the auto show industry, the IAA Mobility was a hybrid trade show, but not in the traditional sense.
-Instead of having attendees join both physically and virtually, the auto show was organized on exhibition grounds and in various locations in downtown Munich.
-However, this approach was rather controversial, with auto experts arguing that the focus was no longer on the cars, and thus the concept of auto show lost its meaning.
+The organizers organized the auto show on exhibition grounds and in various locations in downtown Munich.
+Instead of having attendees join both physically and virtually.
+However, this approach was rather controversial, with auto experts.
+They were arguing that the focus was no longer on the cars, and thus the concept of auto show lost its meaning.

-The skepticism seems to have been shared by automakers.
+Automakers seem to have shared the skepticism.
 Apart from German car manufacturers Volkswagen, BMW, and Mercedes-Benz, the IAA21 Mobility Trade Show failed to attract international exhibitors.
 Only Renault-Dacia, Hyundai, and several Chinese manufacturers were present.
 Toyota, General Motors, Volvo, Ferrari, and Rolls-Royce were not present this year.

 This used to be a premium event, and this year they opened more to local citizens, gaining around 400.000 visitors.
 However, organizers (Messe München) did not mention how many of them actually visited the trade show in Munich, as opposed to the digital visitors, who never came to the Bavarian’s capital.
 The more digital visitors, the fewer the number of physical visitors, i.e. the lowest the exhibitors’ return on investment for renting space, building a booth, and moving staff and products in a trade show venue: assuming 50% of them were digital visitors, this IAA 2021 recovery event would be a significant failure for the organizers.

 IAA21 also had much fewer international visitors and the famous speakers that fans of the auto show were used to.
-The New York Times analyzed this year’s edition of the popular trade show, noting that many of the impressive exhibition halls were empty precisely because automakers like Fiat, Peugeot, and Jeep, did not take part this year.
+The New York Times analyzed this year’s edition of the popular trade show.
+They were noting that many of the impressive exhibition halls were empty precisely because automakers like Fiat, Peugeot, and Jeep, did not take part this year.

-In Paris, Maison et Objet, which is one of the top three interior design trade shows in Europe, took place between 9-13 September, and only counted around 48,600 visitors, only 28% of which being international.
+Maison et Objet, took place in Paris between 9.13 September.
+It is one of the top three interior design trade shows in Europe.
+There were only around 48,600 visitors on the trade show.
+Only 28% of the visitors were international.
 In comparison, this exhibition attracted over 89,400 unique visitors in 2018, and 50% of them came from outside of France.
-As for exhibitors, figures are even more cruel: in 2018, international exhibitors only (1,659) accounted for more than the total number of domestic and international exhibitors together in 2021 (1,476).
+As for exhibitors, figures are even more cruel.
+In 2018, international exhibitors numbered 1,659, more than domestic and international exhibitors in 2021 (1,476).
 All this questions the reality of optimistic figures promoted by event organizers prophesying the quick recovery of the event industry.

-But even these lower attendance rates sound like an achievement considering that many trade shows weren’t held at all due to COVID-19 concerns.
+Lower attendance rates sound like an achievement considering that many trade shows weren’t held at all due to COVID-19 concerns.
 The latest example is the Geneva Motor Show.
 After being cancelled in 2020 and 2021, the organizing committee announced that the show will not be held in 2022, hoping for a 2023 return.
-According to officials, the COVID-19 pandemic poses persistent problems; the situation still isn’t under control, organizing an event the scale of the Geneva Motor Show indoors is still too risky, and exhibitors pulled out of the event in the early planning stages, citing the ongoing semiconductor shortage.
+According to officials, the COVID-19 pandemic poses persistent problems.
+The situation still isn’t under control.
+Organizing an event the scale of the Geneva Motor Show indoors is still too risky.
+Exhibitors pulled out of the event in the early planning stages, citing the ongoing semiconductor shortage.

-Based on current trade show data, it seems that organizers are struggling to attract the same crowds as in pre-pandemic times.
+It seems that organizers are struggling to attract the same crowds as in pre-pandemic times.
 Skeptical audiences, social distancing guidelines, travel restrictions, and lower exhibitor budgets are all challenges that have shaken up the industry and that will favor the growth of virtual exhibitions.
-According to Manuel Bortone from Bortone Marketing Consulting, big industry players should pay attention to these virtual trends and that a mix of in-person and digital initiatives should become the norm:
+According to Manuel Bortone from Bortone Marketing Consulting, big industry players should pay attention to these virtual trends.
+Mix of in-person and digital initiatives should become the norm:

 I travelled to some trade shows in the last few weeks.
 It is definitely nice to meet people and discuss in person.
 But many of the big industry players were not attending and international participation is quite limited.
 It seems that what used to be “must visit” shows become national highlights only… This will need to be monitored.
 Today a mix of in-person events and digital initiatives for remote visitors gathering digital events and webinars, virtual showrooms, and other interactive animations should be the norm.”